 History Tea Tour

-Saturday May 3, 1pm-3pm
+Saturday May 16, 10am-3pm

-Scroll down to register or click here.
+Scroll down or click here to register.

 This event is held rain or shine, so please dress for the weather!
 Most of the program will take place indoors, but you will have to walk outside to go between buildings.